"And now the hands of time are standing still,

 A bat's wings are elongated hands and fingers over which spreads a thin membrane of skin.

-Notice also how its knees have evolved to bend backwards.
+Notice also how its knees have evolved

 In a manner similar to a bird, a bat's thrust as it flies is provided by the comparatively enormous chest muscles.
 And also like many birds, the smaller bats need proportionally huge amounts of food in order to m maintain their frenetic and highly expensive metabolisms.
 Indeed, some of the smaller species that live in high latitudes need to resort to hibernation during the winter months, as food supplies disappear for months.